arturstaszczyk/pyPresents/readme.md

 # PyPresents

-This app was written to allow randomize a receiver of Xmass gift in my family :)
+This app was written to draw a receiver of Xmass gift in my family :)
 Everybody can log in using users created in admin panel, describe the present they want to find under the Christmass tree, and draw another family member to buy gift for. <br>
 Basically it is e-letter for Santa :)